mdolbear/dataTranslator/README.md

 other target system we want the output data to be sent to.
 The current OutputConnection implementation just writes its output to logs.

-Once all of the prequisites have been installed, the following commands can be used to build it:
+Once all of the prerequisites have been installed, the following commands can be used to build it:

 ```mvn clean install```  - will do a clean, build, and run all test cases
 ```mvn clean install -P build-docker-image``` - will be the above plus build and deposit docker images into the